skip to Main Content

 1. Regulatory Guidance

-The Federal Inland Revenue Service (now Nigeria Revenue Service) is expected to issue:
+The Federal Inland Revenue Service (now the Nigeria Revenue Service) is expected to issue additional guidance to support implementation of the Nigeria Tax Act 2025.
+In particular, taxpayers should anticipate:

 • Information circulars on CGT computation